Ionically Gated Small Molecule OPV: Interfacial doping of Charge collector and Transport layer: Introduction

-The cathode material is another factor that hinders the performance improvement of OPV cells mostly due to its low stability in air conditions and special processing requirements.
+The cathode material is another factor that hinders the performance improvement of OPV cells mostly due to the use of low work function alkali metals like Cs or Li coated cathodes with low air stability.
 Therefore, Al or Ag electrodes are less attractive for use in OPV cells.
 Air-stable CNTs have successfully demonstrated their ability to function as a transparent electrode in small molecule OPV cell with doped HTL and ETL layers \cite{kim2012semi}.
-However, such n-i-p OPV device with n-doped \ce{C60} and CNT anode on the top of p-type HTL have a certain drawback since it was prepared in high vacuum by co-evaporation doping of \ce{C60} with a very expensive dopant.
+However, such n-i-p OPV device with n-doped \ce{C60} and CNT anode on the top of p-type HTL have a certain drawback since it was prepared in a high vacuum by co-evaporation doping of \ce{C60} with a very expensive dopant.
 This inspired us to develop a new architecture deprived of this shortcoming.
 Here, we propose another structure that is more advantageous since n-doping of both MWCNTs and fullerene can be done in ambient conditions with no need for any additional high-priced processing.
-MWCNTs have initially a value of sheet resistance $R_{sheet}$ exceeding 1000 $\Omega/sq$ in the undoped as-synthesized state that is very high for PV applications.
-The work function of CNTs in our OPV cell can be substantially modified by EDLC under IL gating, turning them into a good cathode.
-In other words, the Fermi level of MWCNTs can be raised up by n-type doping, thereby allowing better electron collection from the active layer of OPV cell, and a value of $R_{sheet}$ can be decreased to the acceptable level below 100 $\Omega/sq$.
-In an EDLC ionic gating method, the carriers can first accumulate around the extended interface of highly porous nanomaterial, such as CNT, and their concentration and work function can be controlled by an electric field of the gate $V_g$.
+MWCNTs have initially high sheet resistance R$\textsubscript{sheet}$ exceeding 1000 $\Omega/sq$ in the undoped as-synthesized state that is very high for PV applications.
+Usually, high work function of MWCNTs in our OPV cell can be substantially modified by EDLC under IL gating similar to our earlier \cite{cook2014ambient, cook2013electrochemically} for BHJ poly-OPV, turning them into a good cathode.
+In other words, the Fermi level of MWCNTs can be raised up by n-type doping, thereby allowing better electron collection from the active layer of OPV cell, and the value of R$\textsubscript{sheet}$ can be decreased to the acceptable level below 100 $\Omega/sq$.
+In an EDLC ionic gating method, the carriers can first accumulate around the extended interface of highly porous nanomaterial, such as CNT, and their concentration and work function can be controlled by an electric field of the gate V$\textsubscript{g}$.
 Such simple reversible and tunable EDLC-doping has never been previously used in small molecule OPV cells.